 The plan will not cover the excluded medical benefits listed in this section (or anywhere else in this Member Handbook) except under the specific conditions listed.
 If you think that we should cover a service that is not covered, you can file an appeal.
-For information about filing an appeal, see Chapter 9, Section D, page 125.
+For information about filing an appeal, refer to Chapter 9, Section D, page 124.